Alias (comics): "Purple" (issues #24–28)

 Family members of those murdered by the Purple Man ask Jessica to find evidence of those murders that he never confessed to.
 Jessica is initially reluctant, due to her history with the Purple Man.
 After drinking and ending up at Luke Cage's apartment, Jessica tells Luke about her history with the Purple Man.
 During her career as a superhero called Jewel, Jessica encountered the Purple Man at a restaurant.
 He mind-controlled Jessica for eight months, forcing her to bathe him, watch him have sex with other women, and making her beg for his attention.
 One day, in a fit of rage the Purple Man ordered Jessica to go and kill superheroes.
 Although the ensuing fight broke the mind-control over her, Jessica was mistaken for a threat by the Avengers and badly beaten.
 Jean Grey helped Jessica awaken from her resulting coma, and implanted a psychic defense in her mind in case of future encounters with the Purple Man.

 After confronting the Purple Man in prison, he escapes and Jessica is forced to deal with him and her past trauma.
 Jean Grey triggers Jessica's psychic defense, allowing her to defeat him.
 In the aftermath of the fight, Jessica tells Scott Lang that she is three months pregnant, and that he is not the father.
 Later that day, Luke arrives to confess his feelings for her.
 She tells him that she is pregnant with his child, and the series ends with them about to begin a new chapter of their lives.

 Collected editions

 These have since been rereleased with the title of Jessica Jones: Alias.

+Critical reception

+The entire series received generally positive reviews from critics.
+According to Comicbook Roundup, the series received an average rating of 7.5 out of 10 based on 28 reviews.